A Faculty Review Committee may also consider the broader role of a major in the project of liberal education. A “good major”:

 - develops the capacity for analyzing evidence and arguments, and interpreting experiences.

-- develops an understanding of contingencies that condition knowledge, of the origins and histories of ideas and methods.
+- develops an understanding of factors that condition knowledge, and of the origins and histories of ideas and methods in the subject area.

-- includes “reflexivity” – the experience of returning to something learned in the past to reexamine it in light of further learning.
+- includes “reflexivity” – the opportunity to return to something learned in the past and to reexamine it in light of further learning.

-- includes learning in community, both by situating new knowledge with respect to the expertise of others, and by promoting the role of conversation in the learning process.
+- includes learning in community, both by situating new knowledge in the context of the expertise of others, and by promoting the role of conversation in the learning process.